 To control the overall volume you send each participant, adjust the volume of their respective mix-minus channel.

-If they ask you to increase the volume of a specific input (say the iTunes input or your mic) simple adjust the send amount using the small knobs next to the relevant send button.
+If any guest asks you to increase the volume of a specific input (say if the iTunes input or your mic is too low or hight for them) adjust that send amount using the small knobs next to the relevant send button.

 You are all set.
 Run a test recording with all your guests connected and see that they can all hear each other.